MolSSI-Education/python-package-best-practices/_episodes/01-package-setup.md

 Choose from 1, 2, 3, 4 (1, 2, 3, 4) [1]: 2

 Select dependency_source:
-1 - Prefer conda-forge over the default anaconda channel with pip fallback 2 - Prefer default anaconda channel with pip fallback 3 - Dependencies from pip only (no conda)
+1 - Prefer conda-forge with pip fallback
+2 - Prefer default anaconda channel with pip fallback 3 - Dependencies from pip only (no conda)